visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Special Considerations for SCF
 ------------------------------

-Occasionally, incidents arise that may be handled only on the SCF.
+Occasionally, incidents arise that may be handled only in the Secure Computing Facility (SCF).
 This is not too common but does happen and it presents problems for a geographically distributed team.

 On the one hand, customers on SCF are accustomed to longer response times.
 On the other hand, often work on the SCF is a high priority and requires